willfindlay/adaptivesec-F2020/journal/01-core-wars-sept-10th.md

 ## Fourth Article

+Kind of disappointing to hear about the media blaming CoreWar for contemporary viruses and worms.
+Really, the concept of malicious programs existed long before CoreWar and is rather symptomatic of poor security practices at the time.
+If anything, exercises like CoreWar help to illustrate the complexity of defending against attacks, especially in insecure environments, and bring awareness to the fact that people need to a bit more careful when deploying software in production.

+Of course, the mystery worm discussed in the article is the venerable Morris worm, a piece of literal computing history.
+The Morris worm appears to suffer from a similar fatal flaw to the Animal game discussed in the first article, albeit much larger in scale; despite being designed as a "benign" (certainly debatable) intellectual exercise, an improperly configured spread coefficient led to its virulent consumption of global computing resources.
+Spaf sums it up quite nicely in suggesting that Morris should have tested his re-infection coefficient in a simulation first.
+Unfortunately, the exponential nature of the Morris worm's infection vector means that even a 1/7 chance for reinfection can be crippling in practice.

 ## Random Thoughts

 - This is absolutely hilarious: "I abandoned this line of work after one production run in which a sterile mutant ate and killed the only fertile creature in the universe."